-Information about orders for protection due to domestic violence, which are issued in family court, and injunctions against harassment, which are issued in district court.
+Information about orders for protection due to domestic abuse, injunctions against harassment, and gun violence protective orders.

 This page addresses some general (not state-specific) laws of one parent taking a child out of the state or country, without the other parent’s consent.